kyverno/website/content/en/docs/Writing policies/jmespath.md

 <details><summary>Expand</summary>
 <p>

-The `trim()` filter takes a string containing a "source" string, a second string representing what should be removed from that source, and outputs the trimmed remainder.
-For example, inputs of `'¡¡¡Hello, Gophers!!!'` and `'!¡'` will result in the output `'Hello, Gophers'` since the characters `'¡'` and `'!'` will be removed from the input.
-This filter is similar to [`truncate()`](#truncate) but requires a specific substring to be subtracted from the input and not a number.
+The `trim()` filter takes a string containing a "source" string, a second string representing a collection of discrete characters, and outputs the remainder of the source when both ends of the source string are trimmed by characters appearing in the collection.
+For example, inputs of `¡¡¡Hello, Gophers!!!` and `!¡` will result in the output `Hello, Gophers` since the characters `¡` and `!` are found at the beginning and end of the input string and will be trimmed.
+In the case of `trim('foocorpcom','mo')` the output returned is `foocorpc` since letters `m` and `o` are found at the end of `foocorpcom`.
+Notice that ordering of the letters in the second input is irrelevant.
+Interior characters will not be stripped unless exterior characters have also been removed.
+For example, `trim('foocorpcom','o')` will return the input of `foocorpcom` because `o` does not occur at the beginning or end of the input string.
+Characters named in the second input will be deduplicated from the source string so long as outside characters have been trimmed first.
+For example, `trim('foocorpcom','mcof')` will result in the output of `rp` since the other four characters in the second input collection can be stripped from the beginning and end of the input string.

+This filter is similar to [`truncate()`](#truncate).
 The `trim()` filter can be useful to remove exact portions of a string when they are known literally.

 | Input 1            | Input 2            | Output  |
 |--------------------|--------------------|---------|